JCMais/node-libcurl/CONTRIBUTING.md

 $ yarn pregyp rebuild
 ```

+If you have any issues with the build process, please refer to a [readme build troubleshooting section](https://github.com/JCMais/node-libcurl#important-notes-on-prebuilt-binaries--direct-installation).

 ### Adding New libcurl Options

 If you want to include a new libcurl option on the addon, those are the basic steps: